-On the issue of Ahotor oven she explained the financial scheme underlining the purchase of the oven; and the modalities to obtain one.
-The environmental compliance that one owing the oven must meet prior to the building of the oven was also explained.
-The environment for the construction of the oven must be clean, devoid of stagnant water bodies, refuse dumps and rodents.
-There should be provision of hand washing equipment, and the place should be plastered or cemented for easy cleaning.
+On the issue of Ahotor Oven she explained the financial scheme of the oven and how interested persons could obtain one.
+The environmental compliance that one owning the oven must meet prior to the building of the oven was also explained.
+The environment for the construction of the oven must be clean, devoid of stagnant water, refuse dump and rodents.
+There should be provision of hand washing equipment and the place should be plastered or cemented for easy cleaning.

-At Anlo-Beach, the Environmental Health Officer from the Shama District Assembly congratulated SFMP partners on the good work done at the coastal communities towards ensuring replenishment of the marine fish stocks, and general sanity in the fishing business in Ghana.
-She highlighted the report of a meeting she attended at Takoradi which was organized for fisheries stakeholders from the six coastal districts of the Western Region early this year.
-Below is the summary of the report of the meeting:
+At Anlo-Beach, the Environmental Health Officer from Shama District Assembly was given the platform to make a presentation.
+In her speech she congratulated SFMP Partners on the good work done at the coastal communities towards ensuring replenishment of the marine fish stock and general sanity in the fishing business in Ghana.
+She highlighted on the report of a meeting she attended at Takoradi which was organized for fisheries stakeholders from the six coastal Districts in the Western Region early this year.